Sukhoi Su-30: India

+India launched Operation Sindoor in the early hours of 7 May 2025, targeting nine alleged terror camps across Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam attack.
+During the mission, Su-30MKIs of the Indian Air Force provided air defence cover to ensure that Indian strike aircraft could carry out the mission without threat from Pakistani interceptors.
+On 10 May 2025, the IAF Su-30MKIs reportedly struck 11 PAF airbases with the BrahMos missile resulting in critical damage to some.

 China

 To better counter USAF's expanding capabilities in the region, in 1996, an agreement worth US$1.8 billion was reached with Russia to purchase some 38 multirole combat aircraft based on the original Su-30 design.
-Taking into account China's requirements for its new fighter, the aircraft became known as Su-30MKK (Modernizirovannyi Kommercheskiy Kitayski - Modernised Commercial Chinese).
+Taking into account China's requirements for its new fighter, the aircraft became known as Su-30MKK (Modernizirovannyi Kommercheskiy Kitayski - Modernized Commercial Chinese).

 In March 1999, first prototype took off from Gromov Flight Research Institute in Russia and a year later it appeared at Zhuhai Air Show in China.
 People's Liberation Army Air Force (PLAAF) has received first batch of ten Su-30MKK fighters in December 2000, following by second and third batches of ten fighters in August and December 2001, respectively.
 In July 2001, China has ordered 38 more Su-30MKK fighters.

 A modified variant, known as "Su-30MK2", was negotiated for the People's Liberation Army Naval Air Force (PLANAF) in 2002, with contract for 24 aircraft signed in 2003.
 All the aircraft were delivered to PLANAF in 2004.

+Myanmar

+The Myanmar Air Force ordered six Su-30SMEs in 2018.
+2 Su-30SMEs delivered in March 2022 and entered service on 15 December.
+Between 4 and 6 have arrived as of November 2022.
+4 delivered as of 15 December 2023.
+Another 2 Su-30 SME had been received on 15 December 2024.
+The Myanmar Air Force has between 8 and 10 Su-30SMEs.

 Malaysia

-Malaysia has ordered 18 Su-30MKMs in May 2003.
-The first two Su-30MKMs were formally handed over in Irkutsk on 23 May 2007 and arrived in Malaysia at Gong Kedak Air Base in Terengganu on 21 June 2007.
+Malaysia ordered 18 Su-30MKMs in May 2003.
+The first two Su-30MKMs were formally handed over in Irkutsk on 23 May 2007 and arrived in Malaysia at RMAF Gong Kedak Air Base in Terengganu on 21 June 2007.
 As part of the contract agreement, Russia sent the first Malaysian cosmonaut to the International Space Station in October 2007.
 In 2014, Malaysia had 18 Su-30MKMs in service.

 According to Malaysian defense Minister Mohamad Sabu, Malaysia has grounded 14 of 18 Su-30MKM due to engine problems and unavailability of spare parts in 2018.
 To overcome this problem and increase the readiness of the Su-30MKM fleets, Malaysia has approved the budget worth RM2.2 billion for the Su-30MKM to be upgraded locally by Aerospace Technology Systems Corporation.
 The first upgraded aircraft was received in 2019 in LIMA 2019 exhibition.